-Google announced today the launch of Google Pay in the UAE, allowing people to pay simply and securely with their Android phones.
+Today, Google announced Google Pay’s launch in the UAE, allowing people to pay and securely with their Android phones.

 In retail, the smartphone becomes a wallet.

-To be ready to use this payment method in stores, users simply add their supported Mastercard or Visa cards issued by any of the partner banks (Emirates Islamic, Emirates NBD, Mashreq and Standard Chartered [RAKBANK coming soon]) to their Google Pay app.
+To be ready to use this payment method in stores, users add their supported Mastercard or Visa cards issued by any partner banks (Emirates Islamic, Emirates NBD, Mashreq, and Standard Chartered [RAKBANK coming soon]) to their Google Pay app.

-For transactions above AED 300, as an additional safety measure, users also have to enter their card pincode into the payment terminal.
+For transactions above AED 300, users also have to enter their card Pincode into the payment terminal as an additional safety measure.